Artificial intelligence

 Images

 Be aware that for us as a company and professional users, there are more requirements to fulfil than when using AI for private use.
-For example, we have to be transparent that we use AI, and also save the prompts that we have used.
+For example, we need to save the prompts that we have used and also be transparent that we use AI (see section about Marking of AI-generated material above).

 There are also risks connected to copyrights.
 The AI system used must have been trained with material that it has legal access to.
 And, to get copyrights of the material produced by AI, the creator must have left its mark in the work of art.
 It’s not enough to just press a button, or write a simple prompt, but you must work in several different steps and leave your mark in each step in the process.